Amanuel2000/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 7. a function that encodes a string into 1337.
 8. a function that encodes a string using rot13.
 9. a function that prints an integer.
+10. A dream doesn't become reality through magic; it takes sweat, determination and hard work
+11. It is the addition of strangeness to beauty that constitutes the romantic character in art